Luigi Bertolini: International career

-With the Italy national football team, Bertolini made his debut in 1929, and was a member of the teams that was runner-up at the 1931-32 Central European International Cup & winner at the 1933–35 Central European International Cup but most notably he was also a member of the team that won the 1934 FIFA World Cup.
-Alongside Luisito Monti and Attilio Ferraris, Luigi Bertolini made up the legendary Italian midfield established at the 1934 World Cup.
+With the Italy national football team, Bertolini made his debut in 1929, earning 26 caps in total, with his final international appearance coming in 1935.
+He was a member of the teams that finished as runners-up in the 1931–32 Central European International Cup, and which won the 1933–35 Central European International Cup.
+He was most notably also a member of the team that won the 1934 FIFA World Cup.
+Alongside Luisito Monti and Attilio Ferraris, Luigi Bertolini, he made up the legendary Italian midfield at the 1934 World Cup.
 In that tournament he started every game and was only rested by Pozzo in the first quarter-final encounter against Spain.
 Bertolini is very recognisable in the photos of the 1934 Italian World Cup-winning team by virtue of his big white bandana which he used to protect his head from the seams of the ball when attempting headers.
-He was also one of the 'Lions of Highbury' in the narrow loss to England in November 1934 known as the Battle of Highbury.
+He was also one of the so-called 'Lions of Highbury', the nicknamed bestowed upon the team that narrowly lost to England in November 1934, a match known as the Battle of Highbury.
 As the story goes, during the second half he was disoriented from fatigue and with the English constantly in attack, he kept calling out for Luisito not realising that Monti was not on the field (due to a broken bone) and the midline was just himself and Ferraris.